phaze9/SummerOfCode/Week 4.md

    ```

  ## Day 5: Mobile List of Heroes :scroll:
+ We will use a native list view component to display your heroes on your phone.
  - Install the NativeScript ListView from the terminal
    ```
    tns plugin add nativescript-ui-listview@rc